What if a Defective Auto Part Causes an Accident?

 Expert witness testimony can prove the injuries sustained in the accident resulted from the defective auto part.
 Evidence preservation is critical in any Kentucky defective auto parts case.

 Product liability laws are in place for consumer protection when injuries result from defective products.
-While these cases can be challenging, the team at Meinhart, Smith, & Manning, PLLC, never backs down in supporting injury victims.
+While these cases can be challenging, the team at Meinhart & Manning, PLLC, never backs down in supporting injury victims.
 Schedule a free consultation to discuss your injuries resulting from a defective auto part in Kentucky.